 Gather socially with a focus on history; drinks at bar prices (or included in ticket price); bring a Future Friend!

-Save the date: While Victoria is under health restrictions due to the global coronavirus pandemic, we must defer our social program.
+Save the date: While Victoria is under health restrictions due to the global coronavirus pandemic, we must defer our face-to-face social program.

 On Thursday 5 December 2019, the Friends and HCV Board members gathered Melbourne's Docklands for an end-of-year gathering at which we learned from Dr Jackie Watts OAM and Major General (Ret.)
 Michael O'Brien about the new Melbourne Maritime Heritage Network.